Mnaukal/grcis/newmodules/DavidSosvald_MichalTopfer-DoFCamera/README.md

 To use this extension, include the `DoFCamera.cs` file to your project.
 The `DoFCamera` class is in the `DavidSosvald_MichalTopfer` namespace.

-This extension also contains an animatable version of the Depth-of-Field camera compatible with the [Animated Camera](https://github.com/Mnaukal/grcis/tree/master/common/rt_extensions/AnimatedCamera) extension.
+This extension also contains an animated version of the Depth-of-Field camera compatible with our [Animator](https://github.com/Mnaukal/grcis/tree/summer2019-2020/newmodules/DavidSosvald_MichalTopfer-Animator) extension.
 To use it, include the `AnimatableDoFCamera.cs` file to your project.

 ## Overview